MANDATORY PENALTY RELATED TO ALL SEX CRIMES

 FAILURE TO REGISTER AS A SEX OFFENDER & FAILURE TO UPDATE SEX OFFENDER REGISTRATION INFORMATION

-1).
-A) If the individual has no prior convictions for a violation of this act, by imprisonment for not more than four years or a fine of not more than $2,000.00, or both.
+If the individual has no prior convictions for a violation of this act, they will face potential penalties of imprisonment for not more than four years, a fine of not more than $2,000, or both.

-- B) If the individual has one prior conviction for a violation of this act, by imprisonment for not more than seven years or a fine of not more than $5,000.00, or both.
+If the individual has one prior conviction for a violation of this act, they will face potential penalties of imprisonment for not more than seven years, a fine of not more than $5,000, or both.

-- C) If the individual has two or more prior convictions for violations of this act, by imprisonment for not more than 10 years or a fine of not more than $10,000.00, or both.
+If the individual has two or more prior convictions for violations of this act, they will face potential penalties of imprisonment for not more than 10 years, a fine of not more than $10,000, or both.

-2).
-An individual who fails to comply with section 5a, other than payment of the fee required under section 5a(6), is guilty of a misdemeanor punishable by imprisonment for not more than two years or a fine of not more than $2,000.00, or both.
+An individual who fails to comply with section 5a, other than payment of the fee required under section 5a(6), is guilty of a misdemeanor punishable by imprisonment for not more than two years, a fine of not more than $2,000, or both.

-3).
-An individual who willfully fails to sign a registration and notice as provided in section 7(4) is guilty of a misdemeanor punishable by imprisonment for not more than 93 days or a fine of not more than $1,000.00, or both.
+An individual who willfully fails to sign a registration and notice, as provided in section 7(4), is guilty of a misdemeanor punishable by imprisonment for not more than 93 days, a fine of not more than $1,000, or both.

-4).
-An individual who willfully refuses or fails to pay the registration fee prescribed in section 5a or section 7 within 90 days of the date the individual reports under section 4a or 5a is guilty of a misdemeanor punishable by imprisonment for not more than 90 days.
+An individual who willfully refuses or fails to pay the registration fee, prescribed in section 5a or section 7, within 90 days of the date the individual reports, under section 4a or 5a, is guilty of a misdemeanor punishable by imprisonment for not more than 90 days.

-6).
-The court shall revoke the youthful trainee status of an individual assigned to youthful trainee status who willfully violates this act.
+The court shall revoke the Youthful Trainee status of an individual assigned to Youthful Trainee status who willfully violates this act.